3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 volume(dimensions[0], dimensions[1], dimensions[2]);
 ```

-In ES6, you can just use the spread operator, which makes your code more dry and easier to understand.
+In ES6, you can just use the spread operator, which keeps your code DRY and makes it easier to understand.

 ```js
 // ES2015